|Quick Facts: Hand Laborers and Material Movers|

 Generally, hand laborers and material movers need no work experience or minimum level of education.
 Employers require only that applicants be physically able to do the work.

-The median annual wage of hand laborers and material movers was $22,560 in May 2010.
+The median annual wage for hand laborers and material movers was $22,970 in May 2012.

-Employment of hand laborers and material movers is projected to grow 14 percent from 2010 to 2020, as fast as the average for all occupations.
-Job prospects should be good because the need to replace workers who leave the occupations should create a large number of job openings.
+Employment of hand laborers and material movers is projected to grow 10 percent from 2012 to 2022, about as fast as the average of all occupations.
+Job prospects should be favorable because of the need to replace workers who leave these occupations.

 Compare the job duties, education, job growth, and pay of hand laborers and material movers with similar occupations.